openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    On delete, user-defined must also be removed from `.status.platformStatus.aws`, if present.

 ### Caveats
-1) User updates the user-defined tag from using external tools when there is an entry in `.spec.platformSpec.aws.resourceTags`
-   The user-defined tag which is updated from spec, will be reconciled by operators to set value from `.spec.platformSpec.aws.resourceTags`.
+1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` The user-defined tag which is updated from spec, will be reconciled by operators to set value from `.spec.platformSpec.aws.resourceTags`.
    The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags`.